Understand the GOV.UK GA4 data structure

 Other user interface events

-There are a range of other events which do not fit into the above categories.
+There are a range of other events which capture information on users’ interactions with the user interface.
 These will have distinct event names and often use additional custom dimensions to capture useful information.

 select_content

-events: tracking interactions which show or hide pieces of content on GOV.UK (for example, user interactions with accordions)scroll
+These events track interactions which show or hide pieces of content on GOV.UK (for example, user interactions with accordions).

-events: tracking users’ scrolls, using different fields to track scroll depth depending on the type of scroll tracking implemented- video events (
+events track users’ scrolls, using different fields to track scroll depth depending on the type of scroll tracking implemented.

 Ecommerce events